Fx-Professional-Services/MoweryDocs/Mowery/Product Catalog and Pricing System.md

 To classify products:
 1. Go to **Products**.
 2. Click **Category** or **Subcategory** in the menu.
-3. Use the dropdown to assign products to the correct category.
+3. To be developed: Use the dropdown to assign products to the correct type field in subcategory.

-> **Tip**: Categories (e.g., Plumbing, HVAC) help organize products, and subcategories refine the classification.
+> **Tip**: Categories help organize products, and subcategories refine the classification.

----

-### Step 6: Import Existing Pricing Data
-If you have an existing price list, we can help you import it into the new system.
-Here’s how:

-1. Ensure your price data is up-to-date.
-2. Contact our team for assistance in importing your product data, including prices, descriptions, and categories.

 ---
 ## 💬 Support

 For help: